davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 > **Coherence**: Every computer ends up with the same state
 >
-> **Conflict Resolution**: When multiple candidate states are possible, the algorithm picks one; it is not an error to have multiple candidates.
+> **Conflict Resolution**: When there are multiple proposals, the algorithm picks one arbitrarily; it is not an error to have multiple proposals.
 >
-> **No Decoherence**: The no-takebacks rule: as soon as even one node can see a candidate was chosen, no other candidate can ever be chosen by anyone, ever.
+> **No Decoherence**: The no-takebacks rule: as soon as even one node can see a proposal was chosen, no other proposal can ever be seen as chosen by anyone, ever.
 >
 > **Fault Tolerance**: The algorithm continues to work even if a some nodes go offline.